Dendekky/TutorMatch/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## `hosting`

+The hosted app can be viewed at http://matchtutor.netlify.com

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+To install the dependencies in package.json necessary for the app to run

 ### `npm start`